What is GPTZero?

 What data did you train your model on?

+Our model is trained on millions of documents spanning various domains of writing including creating writing, scientific writing, blogs, news articles, and more.
 We test our models on a never-before-seen set of human and AI articles from a section of our large-scale dataset, in addition to a smaller set of challenging articles that are outside its training distribution.
-We classify 99% of the human-written articles correctly, and 85% of the AI-generated articles correctly, when we set a threshold of 0.65 on the completely_generated_prob

-How do I turn the probabilities from your API into outcomes?
+How do I use and interpret the results from your API?

 Are you storing data from API calls?